pravine9/question-bank/README.md

 The browser keeps track of how often you answer each question correctly or incorrectly.
-These counts are stored in `localStorage` under the key `questionStats` along with whether you flagged the question for review.
+These counts are stored in `localStorage` under the key `questionStats`.
+Flags are not persisted and are cleared when a test ends.
 Use the "Check Question Stats" form on the index page to look up your history for a given question ID.

 ### Folder structure